Faskerrr/Doggos-101/README.md

 - The information provided by the app is not a substitute for professional advice.
 If you have any concerns about your dog’s health or behaviour, please consult your vet or a professional dog trainer.

 - It is important to understand that this information is very general but each dog is special.

+### Links

+Web interface is based on streamlit and located in a separate repository: https://github.com/Faskerrr/Doggos-101-front.